jama5262/jiffy/docs/README.md

 ```dart
 Jiffy("1995-12-25", "yyyy-MM-dd");
 ```
-Jiffy run on top of the [Intl DateFormat](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html) package, you can find all the date time patterns used by Jiffy [here](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html)
+Jiffy runs on top of the [Intl DateFormat](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html) package, you can find all the date time patterns used by Jiffy [here](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html)

 This is also same for Jiffy default formats.
 See below
 ```dart